Automation Playbooks

 Setup & Validation:

-setup- Validate required tooling on WSL2 hostsvalidate-install- Validate required tools are installedvalidate-devtools- Validate optional dev toolsvalidate-docker- Validate Docker Desktop integration
+setup- Validate required toolingvalidate-install- Validate required tools are installedvalidate-devtools- Validate optional dev toolsvalidate-docker- Validate Docker Desktop integration

 Installation (Base):

-install-base- Install basic CLI tools (git, curl, jq, make, python3, etc.)install-devtools- Install all dev tools (yq, kind, pyenv, uv, tfenv)
+install-base- Install basic CLI tools (git, curl, jq, make, python3, etc.)install-devtools- Install all dev tools (yq, kind, pyenv, uv, tfenv, kubectl)install-homebrew- (macOS only) Install Homebrew package manager

 Installation (Individual):